Mohammad Shehzad Warned For Code Of Conduct Breach - UrduPoint

 Southern Punjab U19's Mohammad Shehzad has been warned for a level 1 offence relating to use of an audible obscenity during a match during his side's National U19 Three-Day Tournament fixture against Sindh U19 at the Country Club, Muridke

-The incident happened on Friday when Shehzad shouted loudly following his run out.
+The incident happened on Friday when Shehzad shouted loudly following his run out, said a spokesman of the Pakistan cricket Board here on Saturday.

 On-field umpires Imran Aslam and Mohammad Arshad charged Shehzad for the violation of article 2.3 of the PCB Code of Conduct for Players and Player support Personnel.